cptemre/mern-project-no-2-remote-fashion/README.md

 <!-- ! -->
 - Later check if delete effects reviews and cart items

-# UPDATE PRODUCT
+## UPDATE PRODUCT

 - Only admin and sellers are able to update a product.
 - Sellers can only update their own products.

-# GET ALL PRODUCTS
+## GET ALL PRODUCTS

 - All users are able to see all products.

-# GET SINGLE PRODUCT
+## GET SINGLE PRODUCT

 - All users are able to see a product.

+# ORDER CONTROLLERS

+## CREATE ORDER

+- Only admin and user are able to create orders.
+- Payment is accepted in test mode.